jsa-aerial/aerosaite/README.md

 The reason for separate JVM 8 and 11+ versions is that JVM 9+ requires added switches to support [Neanderthal](https://neanderthal.uncomplicate.org) and [DeepDiamond](https://github.com/uncomplicate/deep-diamond).

 For Windows, you should be able to figure out the run command based on what you can see in the Linux and Mac scripts.
+Or better yet, if you know how to do this, a PR would be *great*!!